abhimanyuprasad/CNNCICDSession4/model/readme.md

-Input:

-create a python script that sets up a baic CI/CD pipeline for a machine learning project.
-Include automated testing for an ML model, model validation checks, and a simple automated deployment process.
-I want you to make 3 layer DNN (Using convolutions and fully connected layer), use MNIST as dataset (download if required), and train only for 1 epoch.
-When you test, mention what testa you are checking for.
-I would like to check if model is under 100000 parammeters, take 28x28 input without any issues, has 10 output and accuraciy is more than 70%.
-Make all the necessary files ( for training as well as github actions related).
-Finally I should be able to confirm the build was successful.
-Tell me steps to run locally as well before i push to github.
-For deployment, add suffix to model file to get some details on when it was trained.
-Add gitignore files to ignore data and setting to upload.

 Steps to run locally before pushing to GitHub:
 1. Create a virtual environment and activate it: python -m venv venv